stark1tty/awesome-PhD/README.md

 #### Time Management
 - [POMODORO](https://pomofocus.io/): An online timer for the Pomodoro method.
 The technique uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
 - [TOGGL](https://toggl.com/): A handy little app that you can use to track your work hours on a project-by-project basis.
 It is as complex as you make it.
 It offers some useful metrics and alerts to make sure that your mind has not wandered off task.

-#### Note Taking
-- [BRAINVERSE](https://github.com/ReproNim/brainverse): A neat, open-source, cross-platform tool for notetaking, experiment planning and a lab notebook tool.
-- [EMACS](https://www.gnu.org/software/emacs/): An extensible, customizable, free/libre text editor with a hardcore fanbase.
-- [HEDGEHOG](https://github.com/hedgedoc/hedgedoc): Self-hosted, real-time collaborative markdown notebook.
-- [NOTION](http://notion.so/): I've said it before and I'll say it again - Notion is the best application there is to keep all your (PhD) note-taking mess in one place.
-If you want to save Tweets and Threads automatically to Notion, use [this](https://twitter.com/SaveToNotion/status/1462012037568073728?s=20&t=KLSbjBQ3HEL1LYlqklKRzA) tutorial.
-- [OBSIDIAN](https://obsidian.md/): An extremely customisable markdown-based note taking app, with a wide range of community generated plugins.
-[This website](https://www.eleanorkonik.com/) features regular roundup reports of new plugins.
-An amazing guide for using it in a PhD workflow can be found [here](https://www.reddit.com/r/ObsidianMD/comments/m5ou2h/phd_workflow_obsidian_zettelkasten_zotero_pandoc/).
-- [OVERLEAF](https://www.overleaf.com/): An easy to use, online, collaborative LaTeX editor.
-- [ROCKETBOOKS](https://getrocketbook.co.uk/): Physical resuable notebooks with quick OCR capabilities for digitisation and text extraction.
-- [VISUAL GUIDE TO TAKING GOOD NOTES](attachments/how-to-take-good-notes.png): *Author unknown, please edit with a source if known.*
-- [ZETTLR](https://www.zettlr.com/): Another markdown editor made for resarchers by reasearchers.
-Guidance for academics can be found [here](https://docs.zettlr.com/en/academic/citations/).

 #### Templates
 - [TEMPLATES FOR META ANALYSIS](https://psycnet.apa.org/record/2020-66880-001): A primer and tutorial paper on "Conducting a meta-analysis in the age of open science: Tools, tips, and practical recommendations", including nine templates free for use, from preregistration to code to data.